BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 #### Nintendogs (Nintendo 2005)
-The third game that struck out to me to research was Nintendogs, as this game, compared to the other two, have the animals as the primary focal point.
+The third game that struck out to me to research was Nintendogs, as this game, compared to the other two, has the animals as the primary focal point.
 The dogs behave as close to 1-1 as they would outside the digital space, as this is a virtual pet simulation.
 The game gives the player methods to interact with the dogs, either through caring for them with bath time and brushing, or through playing and joyful interactions.
-Perhaps through more personal interactions with the animals will the player truly get a feel for how they behave and give back to the games world.
+Perhaps through more personal interactions with the animals will the player truly get a feel for how they behave and give back to the game's world.
 Alternatively, for the short term, simply using tools that provide feeding and other interactive methods would work all the same.